pagkly/Zed/Investopedia3/True Strength Index (TSI) Definition and Uses.md

 ### Breakouts and Divergence

-Traders can use support and resistance levels created by the true strength index to identify [breakouts](https://www.investopedia.com/terms/b/breakout.asp) and price momentum shifts.
-For instance, if the indicator breaks below a [trendline](https://www.investopedia.com/terms/t/trendline.asp), the price may see continued selling.
+Traders can use support and resistance levels created by the true strength index to identify [[breakouts]](https://www.investopedia.com/terms/b/breakout.asp) and price momentum shifts.
+For instance, if the indicator breaks below a [[trendline]](https://www.investopedia.com/terms/t/trendline.asp), the price may see continued selling.

 Divergence is another tool the TSI provides.
 If the price of an asset is moving higher, while the TSI is dropping, that is called bearish divergence and could result in a downside price move.
 If the TSI is rising while the price is falling, that could signal higher prices to come.
 This is called bullish divergence.

-Divergence is a poor [timing](https://www.investopedia.com/terms/m/markettiming.asp) signal, so it should only be used in conjunction with other signals generated by the TSI or other technical indicators.
+Divergence is a poor [[timing]](https://www.investopedia.com/terms/m/markettiming.asp) signal, so it should only be used in conjunction with other signals generated by the TSI or other technical indicators.

 ## The Difference Between the True Strength Index (TSI) and the Moving Average Convergence Divergence (MACD) Indicator

 The TSI is smoothing price changes to create a technical oscillator.
-The [moving average convergence divergence](https://www.investopedia.com/terms/m/macd.asp) (MACD) indicator is measuring the separation between two moving averages.
+The [[moving average convergence divergence]](https://www.investopedia.com/terms/m/macd.asp) (MACD) indicator is measuring the separation between two moving averages.
 Both indicators are used in similar ways for trading purposes, yet they are not calculated the same and will provide different signals at different times.

 ## The Limitations of Using the True Strength Index (TSI)

-Many of the signals provided by the TSI will be [false signals](https://www.investopedia.com/terms/f/false-signal.asp).
+Many of the signals provided by the TSI will be [[false signals]](https://www.investopedia.com/terms/f/false-signal.asp).
 That means the price action will be different than expected following a trade signal.
 For example, during an uptrend, the TSI may cross below the centerline several times, but then the price proceeds higher even though the TSI indicates momentum has shifted down.

 Signal line crossovers also occur so frequently that they may not provide a lot of trading benefit.
 Such signals need to be heavily filtered based on other elements of the indicator or through other forms of analysis.
 The TSI will also sometimes change direction without price changing direction, resulting in trade signals that look good on the TSI but continue to lose money based on price.

 Divergence also tends to unreliable on the indicator.
 Divergence can last so long that it provides little insight into when a reversal will actually occur.
 Also, divergence isn't always present when price reversals actually do occur.

-The TSI should only be used in conjunction with other forms of analysis, such as [price action](https://www.investopedia.com/terms/p/price-action.asp) analysis and other technical indicators.
+The TSI should only be used in conjunction with other forms of analysis, such as [[price action]](https://www.investopedia.com/terms/p/price-action.asp) analysis and other technical indicators.